blindthief10/python_beginners/second_lecture/readme.md

 If the number is multiple of 5 print to the console 'Buzz' If the number is both multiple of 3 and 5, print 'FizzBuzz' In any other case print the number itself.

+> **Check palindrome problem**
+Create a variable and assign a name of your choice to it.
+Check if the name you assigned is a palindrome or not.
+Palindrome means, that the name can be written exactly the same if you reverse it.
+Ignore case sensitivity and strip it before checking.
+Print a descriptive message to inform the user if the name is a palindrome or not.
+(A good example is 'Anna').